Unidocs1/sphinx_repo_manager/source/getting_started/admin/database.rst

 Overview
 ========

-AcceleratXR allows for direct access to any of the underlying databases used by the platform.
+Xsolla Backend allows for direct access to any of the underlying databases used by the platform.
 Each database is run as a local set of pods within the kubernetes namespace that the cluster was deployed to.

-AcceleratXR currently deploys three different database technologies across five different instances.
+Xsolla Backend currently deploys three different database technologies across five different instances.

 .. list-table::
    :header-rows: 1